 11. What if my child doesn’t bring their own technology?
 Will they be disadvantaged?

-The school will continue to provide the same level of ICT resource that it does at the moment.
+The School will continue to provide the same level of ICT resource that it does at the moment.
 In classes when specialist software is required (Visual Arts, Media, Computing etc), the School will continue to provide computers for student usage.
 Our hope is that, in time, all students in Years 5-12 will be able to bring their own technology.
-Many of the laptops that we have been providing to students are getting old and no longer functioning as well as they should.

 12. Won’t technology become a status symbol amongst students?